awsdocs/aws-cloud9-user-guide/doc_source/tutorials.md

 # Tutorials and samples for AWS Cloud9<a name="tutorials"></a>

 Are you new to AWS Cloud9?
-Take a tour of the IDE in [Getting Started: Basic Tutorials](tutorials-basic.md)\.
+Take a tour of the IDE in [Getting started: basic tutorials](tutorials-basic.md)\.

 Experiment with these tutorials to increase your knowledge and confidence using AWS Cloud9 with various programming languages and AWS services\.